Ajax vs Juventus: Serie A leaders tougher for Ajax than Real Madrid & everything depends on Cristiano Ronaldo, says Ruud Krol | Goal.com

 Former Ajax defender Ruud Krol says Juventus will pose a tougher test than Real Madrid in the Champions League and believes the involvement of Cristiano Ronaldo is likely to be decisive.

-The Dutch club stunned many by knocking out Madrid in the round of 16 after victory at the Bernebeu.
+The Dutch club stunned many by knocking out Madrid in the round of 16 after victory at the Santiago Bernabeu.

 Following a 2-1 first-leg loss that saw Sergio Ramos intentionally take a yellow card to earn a suspension for the second leg, Ajax smashed Madrid in Spain, winning 4-1 to push their way into the quarter-finals.